COVID19Tracking/website/README.md

 ## How to contribute

-No matter how you choose to help, we would love to have you as part of the project.
+No matter how you choose to help, we would love to have you as part of Our project.
 Check our [Contributing Guide](https://github.com/COVID19Tracking/website/blob/master/CONTRIBUTING.md) for information on how to file issues and make pull requests.

+All the best wishes for you and your family.
+Till then STAY HOME STAY SAFE.